ibauk/smdox/smethods.md

 Entrants simply make individual bonus claims throughout the rally and ScoreMaster takes care of the resultant scoring calculations.
 It does so by following a sequence of levels as follows:-

-1. Apply individual bonus score
-2. Apply any sequence score
-3. Apply Question/answer score
-4. Apply last bonus multiplier
+1. Does this bonus extend an uninterrupted sequence?
+If not, apply accrued sequence value
+2. Calculate value of the current bonus and add any question/answer value
-5. Apply bonus-modifying complex rules
+3. Apply bonus-modifying complex rules
-6. Apply combo scores
+4. Apply combo scores
-7. Apply category-based complex rules
+5. Apply category-based complex rules
-8. Apply time penalties
+6. Apply time penalties
-9. Apply distance penalties
+7. Apply distance penalties
-10. Apply final multipliers
+8. Apply final multipliers

 ## Summary
 ScoreMaster has been developed continuously since 2012 and will continue to be developed for many years to come.
 Its purpose is to ensure that rallies are run smoothly, hopefully without last minute upheavals, and its philosophy is that Rallymasters should be empowered and not restricted by it.

 Don't let your imagination be held back because "*it can't do X*".
 If you dream up a scoring mechanism you'd like to use that's not listed here, speak to Bob.

-Version: 2025-06-30 ScoreMaster v3.4
+Version: 2025-09-30 ScoreMaster v3.5